Gigantua/Chess_Movegen/README.md

 Prints memory consumption for each algorithm
 Prints which operation needs to be implemented in hardware for maximum performance

-# How to use
-Just copy and past the .hpp file you would like to use in your own chess engine.
-Now you are done.
-No initialisation etc. needed (happens during compiletime)

-namespace Lookup = Chess_Lookup::Lookup_Hyper;

-Lookup::Prepare(occ);

-uint64_t attacks = Lookup::Queen(sq);

 ## Currently implements:
 - Pext Lookup
 - Plain Hash